-Cloud computing origin can be traced back to 1990s when telecommunication companies first included virtual private networks in their offerings.
+Cloud computing origin can be traced back to the 1990s when telecommunication companies first included virtual private networks in their offerings.

-Back then, the term “cloud” referred to computing space between a provider and an end user.
+Back then, the term “cloud” referred to computing space between a provider and an end-user.

-It was Salesforce that delivered enterprise applications to end users through the Internet.
+It was Salesforce that delivered enterprise applications to end-users through the Internet.

 Soon after Salesforce.com, Amazon launched its web-based retail services in 2002.
 It provided a host of cloud-based services such as storage and computation.